mikemab/gettingandcleaningdataCourseProject/README.md

 # gettingandcleaningdataCourseProject

-## All file are located in the folder CourseProject
+## All files are located in the folder CourseProject